 If you were born in July, or have a little one born in July?
-Well, then keep reading, because summer babies—July babies in particular—have a few big advantages (and some disadvantages) when it comes to health and happiness.
+Well, then keep reading, because summer babies—July babies in particular—have a few big advantages.
 Healthier?
 Check!
 Happier?
 Check!
 Keep reading to find out what science says about people born this month.

 Summer baby = happy grown-up?
 Possibly, according to a Vanderbilt University study that suggests babies born in the summer are less likely to be depressed than their winter-born counterparts.
 Researchers believe the happy quotient may have to do with a newborn's "biological clock" being permanently stamped by the summer's light cycle.
 In other words: They start sunny ... and stay that way!

 They are good leaders.

 People born in July are often ambitious but generous.
 They often inspire others and tend to take charge in the workplace, all traits of a good leader.

 Look up and you'll see them!

 Hoping for a basketball scholarship in your baby's future?
 According to a University of Cambridge study, babies born in the summer are more likely to be tall adults.
 Why?
 Turns out, vitamin D is best absorbed by pregnant mothers in the second and third trimesters, and this vitamin boost may give summer babies an added advantage.

 They're less likely to be CEOs (unless you hold them back a grade).